piotr-szuberski/contrail-windows-docs/doc/ci_admin_guide/Update_Jenkins_slaves.md

 ## Updating existing slaves

 Some minor maintenance work does not require rollout of new slaves.
 An example might be an upgrade of some library or other dependency.
-In this case, there is no need to update the underlying slave template.
+In this case, one can update the running cluster without having to create a new template and rolling out every machine.
+However, the template must be updated at the end of the procedure, so that future fresh machines will also have the required changes.

 The upgrade procedure consists of:
 1. Manually upgrade a subset of nodes